jmpnz/riscvemu/RISC-V.md

 The first line describes the bit index, since all instructions are 32 bit wide offsets are in the range [0..31].

-Note: To keep the ASCII diagram nice and cleann we omit Imm where it's not required e.g for B type instruction [4:1|11]] is synonymous to Imm[4:1] Imm[11] the bit right after the opcode is the 11th bit of the immediate value, with [4:1] representing bits 1 to 4.
+Note: To keep the ASCII diagram nice and clean we omit **Imm** where it's not required e.g for B type instruction [4:1|11]] is synonymous to Imm[4:1] Imm[11] the bit right after the opcode is the 11th bit of the immediate value, with [4:1] representing bits 1 to 4.